ppodgorsek/docker-robot-framework/README.md

-# Robot Framework in Docker
+# Robot Framework in Docker, with Firefox and Chrome

 ## What is it?

 This project consists of a Docker image containing a Robot Framework installation.

-This installation also contains Firefox and the Selenium library for Robot Framework.
+This installation also contains Firefox, Chrome and the Selenium library for Robot Framework.
 The test cases and reports should be mounted as volumes.

 ## Versioning